Written by Leesa Harwood, owner of By The Waves Charity Consulting and charity adviser, leadership coach and mentor.

 The small things get bigger as you lose the ability to step back and put problems into perspective.
 Soon, your head is filled with small but noisy problems punching above their weight.

 You find yourself snapping at those around you.
 A short temper and sharp tongue mean that friends, family and colleagues feel the impact of your lack of patience, perspective and rising stress levels.

 The more out of control you feel, the more controlling you become.
 As a leader you begin to interfere and disempower those around you, picking at the detail and wrenching projects away from others in a desperate attempt to regain control.

 4. Ill health

 Physical and mental health diminishes under acute stress.
 You don’t sleep, and feel tired all the time.
 You suffer from anxiety and depression.
 But as a leader you have been taught that resilience is non-negotiable.
 So, you keep going, deny your vulnerability and wait until you break before you finally stop.

 As your performance as a leader starts to suffer, so does your confidence.
 This inevitably leads to self-doubt, a lack of confidence and an overwhelming sense of insecurity.
 The more insecure we feel, the more we feed the other symptoms of stress, getting caught in a downward spiral.

 Building a culture where leaders and their teams feel confident, healthy and supported has never been more important.
-Get your ticket to see Madison and the other great Leadership Festival speakers here.
+Catch up on Madison's and the other great Leadership Festival sessions On Demand.

-A huge thanks to Leesa Harwood, who is Growth Tent Partner at the Charity Leadership Festival 2022.
-We are collaborating with people who care about the future of our sector on the event.
+A huge thanks to Leesa Harwood, who was Growth Tent Partner at the Charity Leadership Festival 2022.
+We collaborate with people who care about the future of our sector on our events.
 Each Tent Partner brings their insights and audience, meaning we can empower and upskill more people.
 Tent Partners may earn commission from tickets purchased through their links.